devstar0310/ETH_Battleship/README.md

 Unfortunately I did not have time to do the following:

 - Implement the **UI** of the reveal phase (but "reveal" works in Tests !!)
-- Implement the "betting" part of the challenge
+- Implement the "betting" part fo the challenge